 With the introduction of a brand new school year, the task of getting your child interested in studying is about to begin again.
 One subject, in particular, that does not appeal to most children is Mathematics.
 However, when taught correctly and in an interesting way, Math can be a great subject to learn.

 Here are some simple ways to make learning Math fun

 What better way to make learning geometry fun than a hands-on approach?
 Give your child ice cream sticks and let them re-create figures by looking at different diagrams.
 This experience will not only help children familiarise themselves with different shapes but also teach them the number of sides to each shape.
 You can even paint or colour the sticks to increase their aesthetic value and create an experience that is even more fun.

 2. Deck of cards

-Memorising the multiplication tables can be difficult for most children, but there are a few ways to make it easier.
+Memorising multiplication tables can be difficult for most children but there are a few ways to make it easier.
 It’s really simple too, not to mention fun!
 First, explain the basics of multiplication and how to go about it to your child.
-Now for the fun part; create a deck of cards with colourful chart paper.
+Now for the fun part - create a deck of cards with colourful chart paper.
 On one side of the card write the table that needs to be multiplied (e.g. 12×6) and on the other side write the answer.
 You can then use these cards to play a game of points.
-We’re certain that this method will greatly appeal to the playful nature of your child and more importantly, help them learn multiplications.
+We’re certain that this method will greatly appeal to the playful nature of your child and, more importantly, help them learn multiplications.